You can share Product Tours in many places to help guide customers wherever they are. For example, you can:

 Share tours in emails or anywhere else

 You can easily share tours in emails, articles or anywhere.
-In Step 3 "Use tour everywhere", just hover over the grey box beside your sharing URL.
-Then, click ‘Copy entire URL’ on the tooltip that appears:
+In Step 3 "Use tour everywhere", just click ‘Copy link’ on the tooltip that appears:

 Now, just add it as a hyperlink to your product, an email, article or anywhere else you’d like to share it.
 When customers follow the link, they’ll be redirected to this URL and the tour will begin.